DiVitoTommaso/Jlambda/README.md

 7) 'If' statement for expression selection with only boolean guards support
 8) 'Let' support to assign a name to an expression, function or result of a function application
 9) 'Let-in' support to assign a name visible only in the expression which follows 'in' locally (as ocaml)
+10) 'Free vars' support to create free variable in an expr to avoid evaluation returning a 'free expr'
-10) Vars bounds analysis (language uses static scoping so the enviroment for the function will be the enviroment available at declaration, you get errors for unbound names (variables) during function delaration. (functions declarations with free variable won't evaluate)
+11) Vars bounds analysis (language uses static scoping so the enviroment for the function will be the enviroment available at declaration, you get errors for unbound names (variables) during function delaration. (functions declarations with free variable won't evaluate)
-11) Recursion not supported natively.
+12) Recursion not supported natively.
 'Let' and 'Let-in' function declaration can't see their name during declaration.
 (Consider using 'Y' combinator)
-12) Language is interpreted so evaluation will be slow
+13) Language is interpreted so evaluation will be slow
-13) Functions declarations and let in create copy of the enviroment to be able to extend them using static scoping, shadowing, and local declarations => memory usage very high
+14) Functions declarations and let in create copy of the enviroment to be able to extend them using static scoping, shadowing, and local declarations => memory usage very high
-14) Toy language not for real usage
+15) Toy language not for real usage

 # How To
+If you want to run the code and edit:
 1) You can run the project using the Jlambda class in the [main.java.com.jlambda.builtin] directory as a normal maven project.
 2) You can pass a file as argument when you run the Jlambda class as main class and this will evaluate the code of the file and will open a console where you can see errors, well done evaluations of the file and possibility to evaluate manual code at runtime (no reset possible)
 3) Don't edit eval method, register method or env field (hashmap) or interpreter will break